swcarpentry/good-enough-practices-in-scientific-computing/index.md

 *   If the document lives in a version control system, it provides good support for finding and merging differences resulting from concurrent changes.
 It also adds the possibility of using the pull-request model for suggestions, additions and pre-merge review.

 Importantly, our recommendations clearly define the master document allowing everyone to collaborate on an equal footing.
 For the same reason, even if you are writing the manuscript all by yourself, we recommend using one of these strategies.
 We also believe that researchers should use a bibliography manager of some sort, but discussion of those is outside the scope of this paper.
+Finally, regardless of the approach you choose the writing, make sure to agree on a single method to provide feedback, be it an email thread or mailing list, an 'issue tracker' (e.g as provided by Github and Bitbucket) or whatever works for you.

-As an example of an implementation of these recommendations, this paper was written using a central online repository (Github), the *issue* functionality for discussing the outline and text, and *pull requests* for reviewing the contributions from different authors and other contributors before merging them in.
+As an example of an implementation of these recommendations, this paper was written using a central online repository (Github), the *issue* functionality for discussing the outline and text, and *pull requests* for reviewing the contributions from different authors, including collecting comments and suggestions on them, and other contributors before merging them in.

 #### A note on supplementary materials

-Supplementary materials are often containing much of the work that went into the project: tables and figures with results, more elaborate descriptions of the algorithms and software, methods and analysis.
+Supplementary materials often contain much of the work that went into the project: tables and figures with results, more elaborate descriptions of the algorithms and software, methods and analysis.
 In order to make these materials as accessible to others as possible, don't solely rely on the PDF format.
 PDF's are notoriously hard to mine for data, e.g. extracting a table from a PDF is often not an easy task.
 We recommend separating the results that you may expect others to reuse (e.g. data in tables, data behind figures) into separate, text-based formats such as comma- or tab-separated files.
 The same holds for any commands or code you want to include as supplementary material: use the format that most easily enables reuse (source code files, unix scripts etc).

 ## What's Not on This List